jameswatts/cake-dependency/Docs/Documentation/Installation.md

 Installation
 ============

-To install the plugin, place the files in a directory labelled "Dependency/" in your "app/Plugin/" directory.
+To install the plugin, place the files in a directory labeled "Dependency/" in your "app/Plugin/" directory.

 If you'd like to define your dependencies in a separate file the plugin looks for a file named ```dependency.php``` in the ```app/Config``` directory.
 However, to enable the plugin to search for this file be sure to set the "bootstrap" option to *true* when setting up your plugin.
 See the [Quick Start](../Tutorials/Quick-Start.md) guide for more help.